hackathon-cli-recommendation/cli-recommendation/Docs/guidance_for_az_search_scenario.md

         az search-scenario "app service cosmos"
         ```

-    - Search top 3 scenario examples whose commands contain keywords `cosmosdb` and `create` at the same time.
+    - Search top 3 scenario examples whose commands contain keywords `cosmosdb` and `create` at the same time

         ```pwsh
         az search-scenario "cosmosdb create" --scope command --match-rule and --top 3
         ```

-       - The `scope` parameter allows you specify the search scope.
+       - The `scope` parameter allows you specify the search scope
-       - The `top` parameter allows you specify the number of results.
+       - The `top` parameter allows you specify the number of results

 ### How to give feedback

-`az search-scenario` is still under development, any suggestions or questions are welcome 😊: [issue for az search-scenario](https://github.com/hackathon-cli-recommendation/cli-recommendation/issues).
+`az search-scenario` is still under development, any suggestions or questions are welcome 😊: [issue for az search-scenario](https://github.com/hackathon-cli-recommendation/cli-recommendation/issues)